From total engine failure to losing your “I adulted today” sticker, the list of things that could go wrong if you skip getting an oil change is long.

 Oil has three essential jobs; to lubricate your engine components, cool your engine components down, and trap dirt and debris.
 As engine oil ages, it doesn’t lubricate, cool, or clean as well, and that’s when your problems all begin.

-Not changing your oil may void your vehicle warranty.
+You may void your vehicle warranty

 Many new, used or leased vehicle warranties require you to have your vehicle regularly serviced by a reputable technician or service center, and document that your oil has been changed at the manufacturer’s recommended intervals.
 Failure to do so could result in warranty or repair claims being denied, costing you money and forcing you to be liable for even seemingly unrelated component failures.

-Poor MPGs and engine performance.
+Poor MPGs and engine performance

 Your engine oil is supposed to be a liquid.
 Over time, it will eventually turn into a kind of sludge as it goes about doing its job; collecting debris, dirt, metal shavings, unburned fuel, etc. Your engine components will then have to start fighting their way through this sludge to turn at thousands of revolutions per minute, decreasing your fuel mileage and noticeably impacting your engine performance.
 That means it will take you longer to get up to speed, it will be harder to pass other vehicles, tow your wake boat, or merge safely, and you will also pay at the gas pump.

-Engine component failure.
+Engine component failure

 As your oil ages, it will continue to lose its ability to lubricate all the moving parts in your engine, dissipate heat and trap debris.
 If oil galleys become plugged, moving parts that are supposed to effortlessly glide against one another will start to grind, scrape, and eventually bind, causing breakage.
 If your engine can’t maintain a safe temperature, it will begin to overheat which can cause everything from an expensive tow bill to catastrophic failure, which leads us to our next (and the most exciting item on our list).

-Total Catastrophic Engine Failure.
+Total Catastrophic Engine Failure

 That’s the sound of bare metal touching bare metal at thousands of revolutions per minute.
 That’s the sound of metal warping, snapping, breaking, or even exploding.
 The sight of antifreeze and steam billowing out from underneath the hood of your car, and fluid of every color and consistency pooling underneath it.
 You may even get to see engine components that are supposed to be inside the engine, being shot outside, and if that sounds bad, this is where things are just starting to get really expensive.
 At this level of neglect, your car doesn’t just need to be fixed anymore, it likely needs entirely replaced, and you have just put several zeros at the end of that repair bill.